davideast/perf-js/README.md

   pageUrl: window.location.href
 });

-// loads the individual resource as they happen perf.on('entry', function(resource) {
+// raises an event for the individual resource as they happen
+// currently works for initial resources on page load and XHR calls perf.on('entry', function(resource) {
    console.log(resource);
 });